-1 A new period will commence when the vessel moves to a new subarca or unvision.
-2 Individual haul when using a conventional trawl, or integrated over a six-hour period when using the continuous fishing system.
+- 1 A new period will commence when the vessel moves to a new subarea or division.
+2 Individual haul when using a conventional trawl, or integrated over a six-hour neriod - Individual haul when using a conventional trawl, or integrated over a six-hour period when using the continuous fishing system.